axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/reference-destination-riemann/_index.md

 Default:

 *Description:* Path to the CA certificate in PEM format that signed the certificate of the Riemann server.
-When establishing TLS connection, {{% productparam "abbrev" %}} verifies the certificate of the Riemann server using this CA.
+When establishing TLS connection, {{% param "product.abbrev" %}} verifies the certificate of the Riemann server using this CA.

 *Alternative 1:*